 The project is comprised of land-based, basement-hosted Arrow Deposit which is identified as one of the world’s leading resource projects, encompassing robust economic profiles and elite ESG commitments to the advancements of environment and community

-NexGen has reached a major milestone in the advancement of the regulatory approvals for the 100% owned Rook I Project with the submission of the draft Environmental Impact Statement (the "EIS") in June 2022, followed by the acceptance of the ElS by the Canadian Nuclear Safety Commission ("CNSC") in July, 2022.
-The EIS is currently in the provincial and federal review process, with provincial technical review comments and federal technical and public review comments having been received by NexGen.
+NexGen reached a major milestone in the advancement of the regulatory approvals for the 100% owned Rook I Project with the submission of the draft Environmental Impact Statement ("EIS") in June 2022, followed by the acceptance of the EIS by the Canadian Nuclear Safety Commission ("CNSC") in July 2022.
+The draft EIS subsequently commenced Provincial and Federal review processes, with Provincial technical review comments provided in September 2022 and Federal technical and public review comments received by NexGen in November 2022 and December 2022, respectively.

 Following the successful completion of the Rook I Feasibility Study in 2021, NexGen has transitioned into the next stage of project development with the advancement of FEED, scheduled to be completed in early 2023.